Workshops and Trainings

 • Facilitated by Alice!
 Health Promotion

-• Scheduled by request: submit form
+• Scheduled by request: Submit workshop request form for Friend2Friend

 • Stress management, sleep, and nutrition are key elements of a student’s well-being.
 Participants will learn about why these behaviors are important, strategies for incorporating them into their lives, and resources available on campus that can provide support.